Boosting Simple Learners: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

 We conclude the paper with some suggestions for future research: \begin{itemize} \item \Cref{alg:sepBoost} suggests a possibility of improved boosting algorithms which exploit the simplicity of the base-class and use more complex (``deeper'') aggregation rules.
 It will be interesting to explore efficient realizations of \Cref{alg:sepBoost}, for realistic base-classes $\B$. \item The bounds provided on the $\gamma$-VC dimensions of halfspaces and decision stumps are rather loose in terms of $d$.
 It will be interesting to find tight bounds.
 Also, it will be interesting to explore how the $\gamma$-VC dimension behaves under natural operations.
 For example, for $k>0$ consider the class $\B'$ of all $k$-wise majority votes of hypotheses from $\B$.
-How does $\vc_\gamma(\B')$ behaves as a function of $k$ and $\vc_\gamma(\B)$? \end{itemize}
+How does $\vc_\gamma(\B')$ behaves as a function of $k$ and $\vc_\gamma(\B)$? \item Characterize for which classes $\B$ there exist boosting algorithms which output weighted majorities of the base hypotheses using much less than $\tilde O(\gamma^{-2})$ oracle calls; e.g., for which classes is it possible to use only~$\tilde O(\gamma^{-1})$ oracle calls? \end{itemize}